LudwigBoess/SPHtoGrid.jl/README.md

 # SPHtoGrid.jl

-This package maps SPH quantities to a cartesian grid.
+This package maps SPH quantities to a cartesian grid or a healpix sphere.
 It is based on [Smac](https://ui.adsabs.harvard.edu/abs/2005MNRAS.363...29D/abstract) by [Klaus Dolag](https://www.usm.uni-muenchen.de/~dolag/) und [Smac2](https://github.com/jdonnert/Smac2) by Julius Donnert.

 Please see the [Documentation](https://LudwigBoess.github.io/SPHtoGrid.jl/dev) for details.